Updated: Jan 9

 Back in a clear space, he reflected that 'slowly and carefully' may be how he needs to leave his job, rather than the ‘door slam’ he’d been imagining.

 Presently he found a path.
 He didn’t know where it led, but he knew it would lead somewhere.

 He emailed me later (from home) about how surprisingly transformative he’d found the session we almost didn’t have.

 It was transformative for me, too.
 It’s well known that we can find ourselves infinitely creative when obstacles arise.
-And that can multiply when unspoken, unquestioned rules are dismantled by circumstance - as lockdown showed us so powerfully and beautifully.
+And that creativity can multiply when unspoken, unquestioned rules are dismantled by circumstance - as lockdown shows us so powerfully and beautifully.

 It makes me shiver to imagine what transformations might be possible if as a society we can face our current crises creatively and unconventionally, with the wild world, rich in meaning, as our container and inspiration.